-The Broads Authority understand the attraction of drone flying in the Broads and as such have produced this guidance should you wish to operate in the Broads National Park.
+The Broads Authority understands the attraction of drone flying in the Broads and as such have produced this guidance should you wish to operate in the Broads National Park.
 Further guidance for commercial operators is listed at the bottom of this page.

 Whether you want to fly your drone or report the misuse of a drone here are some things to be aware of: